The House of Ruth Maryland: Training, Outreach and Prevention Education

 House of Ruth Maryland's Training Institute provides community education, training, consultation and technical assistance to professionals and the community at large on intimate partner violence (IPV) and issues related to IPV.

 Abuse Intervention Program

 The organization provides a 28-week education program structured to systematically challenge an abusive partner's belief system and teach abusers how to maintain healthy, non-violent relationships.

+Services in Montgomery and Prince George's Counties

+House of Ruth Maryland also has a location in Montgomery County located in Rockville, that provides legal and therapeutic services.

 Additional Domestic Violence Resources in Maryland

 In Maryland, various private organizations provide comprehensive services on a county-by-county basis.

 The organizations that serve victims of domestic violence in Baltimore City and the surrounding counties that comprise Central Maryland are: